-However, when I was training to be a counsellor, and also after I became a qualified counsellor, I trained with Cruse, attending the ‘Cruse Foundation Course’ for bereavement support volunteers, and worked for Cruse Bereavement Care as a volunteer in a counselling role, for a number of years, helping to support people of varying ages, who were bereaved after the death of a person.
+However, when I was training to be a counsellor, and also after I became a qualified counsellor, I trained with Cruse, attending the ‘Cruse Foundation Course’ for bereavement support volunteers, and worked for Cruse Bereavement Care as a volunteer in a counselling role, for a number of years, helping to support people who were bereaved after the death of a person.

 In addition, as an animal lover, and pet ‘owner’ for many years, I have cherished my animals and also experienced grief from losing them when they were old, frail and also when they were very young.
 During those dark times, I relied on the support of those around me, stuff written on internet, books that I bought, music that I listened to, and going for walks – as well as wine, paracetamol and crying.

 However, we all lead busy lives, and I realised that in the depths of my grief , the support from people nearest to me was not enough – even when they went home, walked away, said goodbye or whatever the situation of us being together was, – I was still grieving when they were no longer around.
 I also found that the support, relief, and change of mood I could get from other ways such as going for a walk, going to the shops, drinking a glass of wine, eating chocolate, cakes or other junk food, or watching TV … was also not enough – I found that the calm, or relief, or focus on the wine, chocolate, or TV was short and temporary – it didn’t last, and the grief was still there no matter what I did.